'pgsnnmpd' is deprecated as of EDB Postgres Advanced Server v14. It isn't included in EDB Postgres Advanced Server v15 and later.

 -c public specifies the community name.

 localhost indicates the host machine running the

-The encodings required to query any given object are defined in the MIB (Management Information Base).
-An SNMP client can monitor a variety of servers; the server type determines the information exposed by a given server.
-Each SNMP server describes the exposed data in the form of a MIB (Management information base).
-By default, pgsnmpd searches for MIB's in the following locations:
+The encodings required to query any given object are defined in the management information base (MIB).
+An SNMP client can monitor a variety of servers.
+The server type determines the information exposed by a given server.
+Each SNMP server describes the exposed data in the form of a MIB.
+By default, pgsnmpd searches for MIBs in the following locations: